Last updated by Alyssa k

 2. Give yourself some time

-Wireless phone numbers take anywhere up to 24 hours, but in our experience, they make their way over to us a lot faster.
-Landlines, Google voice or other VOIP numbers can take 5-7 days.
+Wireless phone numbers can take anywhere up to 24 hours, but in our experience, they make their way over to us a lot faster.
+Landlines, Google voice or other VoIP numbers can take five to seven days.

 3. Start your transfer